Welcome to our Local History & Genealogy page. Here you will find multiple resources to further your research.

 NewspaperARCHIVE is the world’s best resource for historical and genealogical information.
 Our unique archive spans more than 400 years of family history, small-town events, world news and more.
 Explore your family tree and discover your history at NewspaperARCHIVE, the world’s largest online newspaper archive.

 Sanborn fire insurance maps are the most frequently consulted maps in both public and academic libraries.
-Sanborn Maps are valuable historical tools for urban specialists, social historians, architects, geographers, genealogists, local historians, planners, environmentalists and anyone who wants to learn about the history, growth, and development of American cities, towns, and neighborhoods.
-They are large-scale plans containing data that can be used to estimate the potential risk for urban structures.
+Sanborn Maps are valuable historical tools for anyone who wants to learn about the history, growth, and development of American cities, towns, and neighborhoods.
 This includes information such as the outline of each building, the size, shape and construction materials, heights, and function of structures, location of windows and doors.
 The maps also give street names, street and sidewalk widths, property boundaries, building use, and house and block numbers.
-Seven or eight different editions represent some areas.

 From 2002-2008, the Muscatine Historic Preservation Commission completed two major studies identifying and evaluating the historic buildings in Muscatine.
 The commission donated these surveys and nominations to the library in both print and digital form.
 They can be accessed here in their entirety.

 Through Newspaperarchive.com, Musser Public Library provides access to select volumes from Muscatine City Directories from 1856-1959.
 These directories are keyword searchable.
 Click here to access the archive.